Guided Sampling-based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Abstract

 \section{Abstract}

-The diagnostic performance of most of the deep learning models is greatly affected by the selection of model architecture and their hyperparameters.
-The main challenges in model selection methodologies are the design of architecture optimizer and model evaluation strategy.
-In this paper, we have proposed a novel framework of evolutionary deep neural network which uses policy gradient to guide the evolution of DNN architecture towards maximum diagnostic accuracy.
-We have formulated a policy gradient-based controller which generates an action to sample the new model architecture at every generation.
-The best fitness obtained is used as a reward to update the policy parameters.
+The diagnostic performance of most of the deep learning models is greatly affected by the selection of model architecture and hyperparameters.
+Manual selection of model architecture is not feasible as training and evaluating the different architectures of deep learning models is a time-consuming process.
+Therefore, we have proposed a novel framework of evolutionary deep neural network which uses policy gradient to guide the evolution of DNN architecture towards maximum diagnostic accuracy.
+We have formulated a policy gradient-based controller which generates an action to sample the new model architecture at every generation such that the optimality is obtained quickly.
+The fitness of the best model obtained is used as a reward to update the policy parameters.
 Also, the best model obtained is transferred to the next generation for quick model evaluation in the NSGA-II evolutionary framework.
 Thus, the algorithm gets the benefits of fast non-dominated sorting as well as quick model evaluation.
 The effectiveness of the proposed framework has been validated on three datasets: the Air Compressor dataset, Case Western Reserve University dataset, and Paderborn university dataset.

-\begin{IEEEImpStatement} Nowadays even if there are a lot of advancements in computational intelligence, intelligent fault diagnosis requires good expertise to design the diagnostic model.
-This is because the performance of most of the diagnostic models depends on model selection and hyperparameters.
-The proposed method of guided sampling-based evolutionary deep neural network non-dominated sorting-based evolutionary algorithm to optimize the model architecture.
-The model architecture is sampled by using a reward-based policy to force the evolutionary algorithm to get a model architecture that can give maximum accuracy.
-Therefore, the proposed method is the best solution for the model architecture selection without any human expertise while ensuring the best possible diagnostic performance. \end{IEEEImpStatement}